Sep

 In partnership with museums and institutions across the region, this is one of the most expansive art events in the world.

-This “collision” will explore the intersections of Art and Science, both past and present, with diverse organizations activating exhibitions on topics like ancient cosmologies, Indigenous sci-fi, environmental justice, and artificial intelligence.
+This “collision” explores the intersections of Art and Science, both past and present, with diverse organizations activating exhibitions on topics like ancient cosmologies, Indigenous sci-fi, environmental justice, and artificial intelligence.

-PST ART: Art & Science Collide will share groundbreaking research, spark lively debate, and provide thought-provoking lenses to explore our complex world.
+PST ART: Art & Science Collide shares groundbreaking research, sparks lively debate, and provides thought-provoking lenses to explore our complex world.

 PST ART is a Getty initiative.